HalalBooking guide to halal-friendly holidays in Vienna

 Halal food and restaurants in Vienna

 While there is a wide range of halal food options in Vienna with more than 50 restaurants and various cuisines including Arabic, Turkish and Persian, you may have trouble finding authentic Austrian halal food.
 If you want to eat like the locals, you can try the Wiener Schnitzel at the Levante Turkish Restaurant, where you can choose between halal chicken or veal Schnitzel.
 The number of coffee houses that serve drinks with delicious Strudels (layered pastry with a filling) and cakes are plentiful.
-The decor, ambience and company will set the bar high for independent cafes when you return to the UK and will stay with you forever.

 Tip: Make sure there is no alcohol in the sweet treats.
 Some hotels in Vienna also offer halal dining options if you order your food in advance.